-Pointwise generates structured, unstructured and hybrid grids.
+Pointwise generates structured, unstructured, hybrid, overset, voxel, and high-order grids.
 The element types it makes include triangles, quadrilaterals, tetrahedra, pyramids, prisms and

 hexahedra.
-Pointwise divides the overall region to be gridded into one or more sub-regions called blocks.
+Pointwise divides the overall computational space into one or more sub-regions called blocks.

 Pointwise can be used to generate both 2D and 3D blocks.
 A 2D block consists entirely of surface cells while a 3D block contains entirely volumetric

 cells.
 All blocks in the same grid must either be 2D or 3D; you cannot combine blocks of differing dimensionality in the same grid.

 Tip: When deciding which topology to use for a geometry, there are several factors you have to take into consideration: how much time